How Can Relaxation Techniques Reduce Stress

 Mindfulness means maintaining an awareness of the thoughts, feelings, bodily sensations, and surrounding environment of the present moment.
 Instead of dwelling on the past or worrying about the future, mindfulness encourages awareness of a person’s existing surroundings.
 Sit comfortably either on chair or park bench or on a meditation cushion.
 Focus and follow your breath as it goes out and as it comes in.
 Draw your attention to the physical sensation of breathing like the rising and falling of your belly, or your chest.
 Choose your focal point, and with each breath, you can develop an idea that I am breathing in, I am breathing out.
 Do not strain.
 Bring your mind’s attention to the present moment.
 Become aware of his surroundings, the sights, sounds, and even the smells that you may experience.
 Notice how your body feels right now, become aware of your thoughts and emotions.
 That’s the practice of Mindfulness Meditation.

 Lie down flat on your back in Savasana on a Yoga Mat.
 Keep the hands on the sides quite relaxed.
 Take a few long and deep breaths.
-Relax all the muscles of the body by rotating the awareness from top of the head to the tip of the toes.
-Scan and relax each part of the body one by one, like the head, the shoulders, the arms, the forearms, the wrists, the fingers, thighs, legs, ankles, toes, knees, elbows, the waist etc. Bear in mind the picture of calmness and strength.
+Relax all the muscles of the body by rotating the awareness from the top of the head to the tip of the toes.
+Scan and relax each part of the body one by one, like the head, the shoulders, the arms, the forearms, the wrists, the fingers, thighs, legs, ankles, toes, knees, elbows, the waist, etc. Bear in mind the picture of calmness and strength.
 This physical relaxation refreshes a man completely relieving him of all accumulated stress.

 Guided Imagery Techniques

-Sit or lie comfortably in Savasana with eyes gently closed, body relaxed and if possible spine in straight line with the head.
+Sit or lie comfortably in Savasana with eyes gently closed, body relaxed and if possible spine in a straight line with the head.
 Become aware of the body and relax all muscles and joints completely.
 Think of anything that is pleasant.
 Think of snow-capped mountains, sacred Ganges, a lovely sunset, a beautiful stream falling from a height, an infinite blue sky, vast ocean or beautiful Taj Mahal.
 Next, imagine that the whole world and your body is are floating like a straw in this vast ocean of spirit.
 Feel that you are in touch with the Supreme being.
 Feel that the life of the whole world is pulsating and vibrating through you.
 Feel that Lord Hiranyagarbha, the Ocean of life, is gently rocking you on His vast bosom.
 You will experience immense mental peace, mental vigor, and mental strength.

 In this simple and powerful mindfulness technique, you take slow and deep breaths.
 Breathing awareness disengages your mind from distracting thoughts and sensations.
-The best way in this form of relaxation technique is to observe the impact of breath on the abdomen and back muscles.
+The best way in this form of a relaxation technique is to observe the impact of breath on the abdomen and back muscles.
 As the abdominal muscles and back muscles expand on every inhalation, the navel goes up.
 Similarly, on exhalation, the navel comes down. you can either observe the movement of navel minutely for a particular period of time.
-Alternatively, you can also count the movement of navel in reverse order, say from 54 to 1.
+Alternatively, you can also count the movement of the navel in reverse order, say from 54 to 1.

 Repetitive Prayer Stress Management / Bhakti Yoga